 To require that two nucleotides make a base-phosphate interaction, enter BPh in the corresponding yellow box.
 This will select pairs of nucleotides in which the first nucleotide’s base is a hydrogen bond donor and the second nucleotide’s phosphate is an acceptor.
-To reverse the roles, type PhB.
-To specify particular base-phosphate categories, type 0BPh, 1BPh, 2BPh, ..., 9BPh, or 0PhB, 1PhB, etc. For near base-phosphate interactions, type nBPh, nPhB, n1BPh, n1PhB, etc. See the original paper about classification of base-phosphate interactions for more information.
+To specify particular base-phosphate categories, type 0BPh, 1BPh, 2BPh, ..., 9BPh.
+For near base-phosphate interactions, type nBPh, n1BPh, etc. See the original paper about classification of base-phosphate interactions for more information.

-To specify bases that participate in cWW pairs and that delimit a single-stranded region such as a hairpin loop or one strand in an internal or junction loop, type "flankss" or "flank" or "F".
+To specify bases that participate in cWW pairs and that delimit a single-stranded region such as a hairpin loop or one strand in an internal or junction loop, type "bSS" or "borderSS" or "flankss" or "flank".
 Note: for internal and junction loops, flanking nucleotides will be on the same strand, one on each side of the loop.
 Such flanking nucleotides usually do not interact with one another.
-In a hairpin, however, the nucleotides in the closing basepair simultaneously make a cWW pair and satisfy the flankss relation.
+In a hairpin, however, the nucleotides in the closing basepair simultaneously make a cWW pair and satisfy the borderSS relation.

 Nucleotide identity constraints